-I worked closely with the product lead to establish the goal of this project, requirements, steak holders, technical constraints and project timeline.
-Once we defined the problem, I worked with our data research team to get a better understanding of our users by analyzing previous surveys and user-generated data.
-Based on this user research, we knew that users enjoyed tagging these shows to get get the name of the song and additional content on the show.
-We would consistently see a high tagging interaction if there was a LIVE CTA to pull out your phones and Shazam the show.
-Otherwise, tagging interaction would vary depending on the artist and the performance.
+I worked closely with the product lead to establish the goal of this project, requirements, stakeholders, technical constraints and project timeline.
+Once we defined the problem, I worked with our data research team to better understand our users by analyzing previous surveys and user-generated data.
+Shazam users varied between a spectrum of those who enjoyed tagging these shows just to get get the name of the song and others who used the app as more of a social experience to see what artists are sharing, and to engage in brand experiences.
+7 in 10 Shazam users were under 35, with 16 to 24 year olds making up 36% of the user base.

-Since this data was from 2015, we quickly worked to get a new round of surveys to a panel of 350+ and better understand user's behaviors and motives.
+Since this data was from 2015, we quickly worked to get a new round of surveys to a panel of 350+ users to understand their behaviors and motives.
 This new data confirmed our hypothesis that users wanted a simple experience that focused mainly on the song result.
 76% of all users responded that the song information was the most important thing they wanted to see in the result.

 I began the discovery & research process by looking at TV, video streaming and entertainment mobile apps that featured some version of a timeline.
 I created a mood board on InVision and gathered UI screens, screenshots etc. for inspiration.